Elnovim/Casse_Brique/README.md

 Move the "Sprites" directory in the OS directory that fits the environnement who want to play the game ("Windows" or "Unix" directory)

-* "Windows" directory to build and play the game under Window OS (tested under Windowd 10)

-Run win_platform32.exe in the "build" directory

-If you want to modify the code, build the build.bat file from a developer command prompt for VS2017 in the "Code" directory.
+* "Windows" directory to build and play the game under Window OS (tested under Windowd 10)\n Run win_platform32.exe in the "build" directory \n If you want to modify the code, build the build.bat file from a developer command prompt for VS2017 in the "Code" directory.

 *"Unix" directory to build and play the game under Unix OS (tested under Ubuntu 16.04)